 Children and young people

-The competences framework identifies the competences required for delivering effective humanistic counselling with young people aged 11-18 years.
+The competences framework identifies the competences required for delivering effective humanistic counselling with young people aged 4 to 18 years.

 The evidence-based curriculum is underpinned by these competences.
 It can be used by training providers delivering courses in a variety of contexts, to a diverse student audience.

-If you have any questions or feedback about the curriculum, or want these documents in a Word format, please email Caroline Jesper, Professional Standards Development Facilitator.
+If you have any questions or feedback about the CYP competences or the curriculum, or want these documents in a Word format, please email Caroline Jesper, Professional Standards Development Facilitator.

 The competence framework describes the knowledge and skills therapists need to use when working with this model.
 The competences are based on person-centred or experiential therapy.